 "We witnessed these facts repeatedly, and always with equal interest.
-They so decisively prove the regard of the bees towards the grubs which they are entrusted with rearing, that we shall not seek for any other explanation of their conduct.
+They so decisively prove the regard of the bees towards the grubs which they are intrusted with rearing, that we shall not seek for any other explanation of their conduct.
 Another fact, no less extraordinary, and much more difficult to be accounted for, was exhibited by bees constrained to work in wax, several times successively, from the syrup of sugar.
 Towards the close of the experiment they ceased to feed the young, though in the beginning these had received the usual attention.
-They even frequently dragged them from their cells, and carried them out of the hive ."
+They even frequently dragged them from their cells, and carried them out of the hive."\

-Mr. Wiston, of Germantown, in the United States,
+Mr. Wiston, of Germantown, in the United States, mentions a fact conclusive on this subject.
+"I had," says he,

-Huber on Bees.
+\ Huber on Bees.

-mentions a fact conclusive on this subject.
-"I had," says he, "a late swarm last summer, which, in consequence of the drought, filled only one box with honey.
-As it was late in the season, and the food collected would not enable the bees to subsist for the winter, I shut up the hive, and gave them half a pint of honey every day.
+"a late swarm last summer, which, in consequence of the drought, filled only one box with honey.
+As it was late in the season, and the food collected would not enable the bees to subsist for the winter, I shut up the hive, and gave them half-a-pint of honey every day.
 They immediately set to work, filled the empty cells, and then constructed new cells enough to fill another box, in which they deposited the remainder of the honey."